NSogaard/leaflet-challenge/README.md

-# leaflet-challenge
+# Module #15 Challenge
- A repo for the module #15 challenge!
+No outside sources were consulted during the creation of this project outside of the official documentation for a number of the technologies used in this project.